sajithamma/agenticrulebased/whitepaper.md

 ### 3.3 Validation Layer (LLM-2)

-The Validation Layer operates independently and asynchronously to provide continuous oversight and monitoring.
+The Validation Layer operates independently and asynchronously within the BackAgent system to provide continuous oversight and monitoring.

 #### 3.3.1 Components